iambumblehead/scroungejs/README.md

  1. **Before Starting...**

- 'Examples demonstrate usage from a shell and from a javascript file.
+ 'Examples demonstrate usage from a shell but scroungejs is also usable from a javascript file.
 Each environment uses the same modifiers.
 Only the syntax is different.
 'Both examples would produce the same output.

  > *shell*